33rd Division (Imperial Japanese Army)

-The 33rd Division (第33師団, Dai-sanjūsan Shidan) was an infantry division of the Imperial Japanese Army.
+The 33rd Division (第33師団, Dai-sanjūsan Shidan) was an infantry division unit of the Imperial Japanese Army (IJA).
 Its call sign was the Bow Division (弓兵団, Yumi Heidan).
 The 33rd Division was raised in Utsunomiya, Tochigi prefecture, simultaneously with 32nd, 34th, 35th, 36th and 37th Divisions.
 Its headquarters were initially in Sendai.
 It was raised from conscripts largely from the northern Kantō prefectures of Tochigi, Ibaraki and Gunma.

 Action

 Initially the 33rd division was assigned to the 11th army in central China and sent to Hubei.
 It saw combat at the First Battle of Changsha from 14 September 1939.
 In April 1941, the 33rd division was transferred to Shanxi, and its reconnaissance regiment was disbanded.

 The 33rd division was transferred to the 15th army on 6 November 1941, and took part in the invasion of British Burma, under Lieutenant General Shozo Sakurai.
 Initially the 33rd division landed in Bangkok in January 1942 and proceeded inland.
 It lost a battalion at the Battle of Yenangyaung, but completed the conquest of Burma in May 1942 nonetheless.
 In December 1942, the 33rd division was instrumental in defeating Allied forces in the Arakan campaign.